HIPAA software category hub

 PHI risk areas

-• Non-eligible services, logs, object names, database snapshots, backups, queues, analytics events, and data lake exports.
+• Non-eligible services, SQL logs, slow query logs, object names, database snapshots, read replicas, backups, queues, analytics events, and data lake exports.

 • Support tickets, debugging traces, monitoring dashboards, third-party marketplace products, and cross-region replication.

-• Application-layer mistakes where the cloud provider is eligible but the customer's SaaS architecture is not governed.
+• Non-production databases, copied seed data, BI exports, and application-layer mistakes where the cloud provider is eligible but the customer's SaaS architecture is not governed.

 Recommended review order